 What is Mindfulness?

-Mindfulness is about Awakening The Autopilot.
-We often go through our lives on autopilot, running from one thing to the next not really being conscious of how we are feeling, where our thoughts are, and whether or not we really need to be doing all we’re doing.
-Oftentimes this leaves us exhausted because we may be overdoing it – overthinking things we really don’t need to be thinking about and doing things we might really not need to do.
+Mindfulness is about Awakening the Auto-Pilot.
+We often go through our lives on auto-pilot, running from one thing to the next not really being conscious of how we are feeling, where our thoughts are, and whether or not we really need to be doing all we’re doing.
+Oftentimes this leaves us exhausted because we may be overdoing it – over-thinking things we really don’t need to be thinking about (or thinking so much about it) and doing things we might really not need to do.

 Mindfulness is becoming aware of the present moment.
 The awareness of the present moment connects your “monkey mind” or “spinning thoughts” to your body and your experience in each moment.
 This awareness allows you to be aware of and to choose how you want to think, feel, and act in that moment.